-I first wrote this blog post about mult-site options and Cross-VC NSX design on the VMware NSX Network Virtualization Blog on July 22, 2016.
+I also published this blog post about mult-site options and Cross-VC NSX design on the VMware NSX Network Virtualization Blog on July 22, 2016.
 The full blog post is provided below and can also be seen on the VMware NSX Network Virtualization Blog site.

 VMware NSX Network Virtualization Blog